-As part of the SMBC Postgraduate Program you can pursue a coursework Master of Arts (MA) that will give you exposure to a rich diversity of topics offered in intensive mode.
+As part of the SMBC Postgraduate Program you can pursue a coursework Master of Theological Studies (MTS) that will give you exposure to a rich diversity of topics offered in intensive mode.
 Or you may be interested in the more specialised experience of sustained investigation of the intersection of Bible, theology and practice through a higher degree by research.
 Whether it’s coursework or research, postgraduate study allows you to engage with the richness of other academic disciplines and the practical questions that arise in the experience of ministry.
 We hope it will help you to arrive at new insights and develop ministry strategies that are, at once, faithful to the ageless truths of the gospel and creatively contemporary.

-Rev Dr Kirk Patston
+Rev Dr Alan Mugridge

-Coordinator of Higher Degrees by Research
+Director of Postgraduate Studies and Coordinator of Higher Degrees by Research Program

-Rev Dr Malcolm Gill
+Rev Dr Ian Maddock